websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/tags-and-categories/developer-guide/tags-api-basics.md

 ## Get Keyword Posts from Site

-You can list a site's tags by executing the following cURL or Java command.
-As above, replace `1234` with your site's ID.
+You can list a Site's tags by executing the following cURL or Java command.
+As above, replace `1234` with your Site's ID.

 ### Keywords_GET_FromSite.sh